OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 1. On your profile page, click the "here" link to access your developer subscription, and sign in with your new user name and password.

    > [!NOTE]
-   > On subsequent visits to the Dashboard, remember to sign in first with your *username@domain*.onmicrosoft.com account.
+   > On subsequent visits to the Dashboard, sign in with your *username@domain*.onmicrosoft.com account before you go to the Dashboard.

 2. Follow the instructions to assign products or install Office apps.

    > [!NOTE]
    > At this time, the subscription's region defaults to North America regardless of which country/region you are in.
+You can still proceed with setting up and using your developer subscription.

 ## Add users